Appboy/appboy-windows-sdk/Phone/README.md

 ## Slideup
 1. Slideup messages are handled by the Appboy `SlideupManager`, which is exposed as a property of the Appboy class.
-To use the default Appboy slideup UI, assign the `AppboyUI.Phone.Factories.SlideupFactory`.
+To use the default Appboy slideup UI, assign the `AppboyUI.Phone.Factories.SlideupControlFactory`.
-2. If you want to provide your own slideup experience, you can implement your own `SlideupFactory`.
-The slideup returned  from the `SlideupFactory` is animated in from the bottom of the screen by the `SlideupManager`.
-When a slideup is clicked, the `SlideupClickedEvent` is fired.
-3. The `SlideupManager` can also be given a `SlideupReceivedDelegate` that can control which messages are displayed.
-To suppress all slideup messages from being displayed, assign a `SlideupReceivedDelegate` which always returns false.

 ## Theming
 You can customize the user interface to fit your app by overriding the default styles.
 The default styles for all of the UI controls are defined in the `AppboyUI.Phone` project in the `Assets/Styles/Default.xaml` file.
 To override a default style, copy over the style element and one or more of the properties.